Utah Deaf History and Culture

 National Association of the Deaf

-Henry C. White, who later became a principal and teacher at the Utah School for the Deaf, attended the conference (Gannon, 1981).
+Henry C. White, who later became a principal and teacher at the Utah School for the Deaf, was among the conference attendees.

 Picture